pantheon-systems/documentation/source/docs/articles/wordpress/site-networks/getting-started.md

 ---
 title: Up and Running with WordPress Site Networks
 description: Get started with WordPress Site Networks.
-Learn about the Pantheon WordPress Site Network upstream product, start developing, or import existing networks.
+Learn about the Pantheon WordPress Site Network support, start developing, or import existing networks.
 ---

-Once a Pantheon employee has given you access to your WordPress Site Network site, you can import an existing site network or start from scratch and begin developing your network on the platform.
+Once a Pantheon employee has given you access to your WordPress Site Network site, you can import an existing network or start from scratch and begin developing your project on the platform.

 ## Migrating Site Networks to Pantheon

 If your network already exists, follow the instructions in the [Migrate to Pantheon: WordPress Site Networks](/docs/articles/sites/migrate/wordpress-site-networks/) doc.

 ## Create a Network

 Before you begin, switch the Development environment to SFTP mode.
 Creating the network requires making modifications to the `wp-config.php` file using either WP-CLI or the WordPress Dashboard, which is not possible if the site's connection mode is set to Git.

 ### Create a Network with WP-CLI (Recommended)